Organization of an Infantry Company

 • 1916-17

 At the beginning of 1916, the Frency army began distribution of advanced infantry weapons (such as automatic rifles and rifle grenade-launchers).
 This led to the progressive development throughout 1916 of small-unit level tactics, particularly on the squad level.
 Squads could now operate much more autonomously than before and with greater fire-power.
 Thus, the decrease in the number of effectives was compensated for with a smaller more potent force.
-The traditional rifleman was done away with in favor of a more all-around trooper referred to as a voltigeur.
-Literally, a "free-floater," the new designation reflected the expanded training of the infantryman (hand and rifle grenades).
+The traditional rifleman was done away with in favor of a multi-arms assault trooper referred to as a voltigeur.
+Literally meaning "vaulter," the new designation drawn from a Napoleonic term reflected the expanded training of the infantryman (hand and rifle grenades).

 Number of Effectives in 1916 (When at Full Strength)